emqx/emqx-docs/en_US/modules/redis_authentication.md

 You can adjust the ACL query command according to your business needs, but in any case, the ACL query command needs to use topic as the key and access as the value in the hash

-## Super User
+## Superuser

-When performing ACL authentication, EMQX will use the current client information to fill and execute the super user query command configured by the user to query whether the client is a super user.
-When the client is a super user, the ACL query command will be skipped.
+When performing ACL authentication, EMQX will use the current client information to fill and execute the superuser query command configured by the user to query whether the client is a superuser.
+When the client is a superuser, the ACL query command will be skipped.

 ```bash
 HGET mqtt_user:%u is_superuser